 TsgcWebSocketHTTPServer | HTTP/2 Server Push

-HTTP usually works with Request/Response pattern, where client REQUEST a resource to SERVER and SERVER sends a RESPONSE with the resource requested or an error.
-Usually the client, like a browser, makes a bunch of requests for those assets which are provided by the server.
+HTTP usually works with a Request/Response pattern, where the client sends a REQUEST for a resource to the SERVER, and the SERVER sends a RESPONSE with the resource requested or an error.
+Usually the client, such as a browser, makes a series of requests for assets that are provided by the server.

-The main problem of this approach is that first client must send a request to get the resource, example: index.html, wait till server sends the response, the client reads the content and then make all other requests, example: styles.css
+The main problem with this approach is that the client must first send a request to get the resource (for example, index.html), wait until the server sends the response, read the content, and then make all other requests (for example, styles.css).

-HTTP/2 server push tries to solve this problem, when the client requests a file, if server thinks that this file needs another file/s, those files will be PUSHED to client automatically.
+HTTP/2 server push tries to solve this problem.
+When the client requests a file, if the server determines that this file requires additional files, those files will be PUSHED to the client automatically.

-In the prior screenshot, first client request index.html, server reads this request and sends as a response 2 files: index.html and styles.css, so it avoids a second request to get styles.css
+In the screenshot above, the client first requests index.html.
+The server reads this request and sends 2 files as the response: index.html and styles.css, thus avoiding a second request to get styles.css.

 Configure Server Push

-Following the prior screenshots, you can configure your server so every time there is a new request for /index.html file, server will send index.html and styles.css
+Following the screenshots above, you can configure your server so that every time there is a new request for the /index.html file, the server will send index.html and styles.css.

-Use the method PushPromiseAddPreLoadLinks, to associate every request to a push promise list.
+Use the method PushPromiseAddPreLoadLinks to associate each request with a push promise list.

 server := TsgcWebSocketHTTPServer.Create(nil);